Now Reading

 Beverly Ann Ward Missing (1)

-A Fourth of July sleepover turned into a holiday that would forever haunt a Kansas family.
-It was on July 3, 1978, when Beverly Ann Ward had a friend stay the night at her single-story home.
-The 13-year-old from Junction City was sleeping in the same room with her friend laying nearby in another bed, but somehow, Beverly went missing that evening and hasn’t been seen or heard from since.
+A Fourth of July sleepover became a holiday forever haunting a Kansas family.
+On July 3, 1978, Beverly Ann Ward invited a friend to stay the night at her single-story home.
+The 13-year-old from Junction City was sleeping in the same room with her friend lying nearby in another bed.
+Then, somehow, Beverly went missing and hasn’t been seen or heard from since.

-Beverly Ann Ward Missing (1)If you go looking for the home where Beverly Ann Ward disappeared from, you’ll find that it’s been torn down.
-However, Junction City police have kept the young teen’s case open as it’s a mystery that has haunted the city for decades.
-It was early in the morning on July 4 when Beverly’s family members awoke to witness an incident happening across the street.
-There were reportedly four people in the home at the time, and when Beverly’s relatives and her friend went outside to watch the commotion, they all noticed that Beverly Ann Ward wasn’t with them.
+Beverly Ann Ward Missing (1)If you look for the home where Beverly Ann Ward disappeared, you’ll find it’s been torn down.
+However, Junction City Police have kept the young teen’s case open as it’s a mystery that has plagued the city for decades.
+Early in the morning on July 4, Beverly’s family members awoke to witness an incident across the street.
+There were reportedly four people in the home at the time, and when everyone, including the visiting friend, went outside to watch the commotion, they all noticed that Beverly wasn’t with them.

-After they couldn’t find her, police were called to inspect the scene.
+After a quick search, police were called to inspect the scene.
 There, investigators found that a screen from a bedroom window was missing.
-It was found about ten feet away from the house and was reportedly cut from the frame.
-Authorities speculate that somewhere between 3:00 a.m. and 5:00 a.m., Beverly Ann Ward was kidnapped out of her own bed.
-All of her personal items, including $12 she was saving up for a kid’s camp, was left behind.
-Her bags were reportedly packed and ready for her to camp trip the next day.
+It was about ten feet away from the house and reportedly cut from the frame.
+Authorities speculate that somewhere between 3:00 a.m. and 5:00 a.m., Beverly Ann Ward was kidnapped out of her bed.
+All of her personal items, including $12 she was saving up for a kid’s camp, were left behind.
+Her bags were packed and ready for her camp trip the next day.
 She is not considered to be a runaway.

 Beverly Ann Ward Missing